kuekhaoyang/FatherTranslator/README.md

 ## Demo

-You can try out the live demo of FatherTranslator at: [FatherTranslator Demo](fathertranslator.fatherxtreme.cloudns.be)
+You can try out the live demo of FatherTranslator at: [Demo](https://fathertranslator.fatherxtreme.cloudns.be/)

 ## Features